apache/flink-cdc/README.md

 ## Contributing

-The Apache Flink<sup>®</sup> CDC Connectors welcomes anyone that wants to help out in any way, whether that includes reporting problems, helping with documentation, or contributing code changes to fix bugs, add tests, or implement new features.
+CDC Connectors for Apache Flink<sup>®</sup> welcomes anyone that wants to help out in any way, whether that includes reporting problems, helping with documentation, or contributing code changes to fix bugs, add tests, or implement new features.
 You can report problems to request features in the [GitHub Issues](https://github.com/ververica/flink-cdc-connectors/issues).

 ## Community